Het262006/AI-Assignment/README.md

 # Key Features
 **Establishment of Sales Entry System:**
 An interface that will be used for entering sales records.

 Support multiple product categories.

 **Real-Time Visualization of Data:**
-Graphs representing a trend of sales (daily, weekly, monthly).
+1Graphs representing a trend of sales (daily, weekly, monthly).
 Stock level indicator of each product.

 **Home Inventory Management:**